 I am the rhythm of the earth bridging all seasons Wolves speak to me in ancient tongues Sea captains hunger for my guidence Oceans rise and fall under my sway Tides succumb to my pull I am the power of love and madness I am the magic and I am the spell I bear witness to your sins and secrets I am the keeper of your regrets and hopes

-Seek my wisdom and I will give you… The gift of transformation Call upon me and I will teach you… The eternal cycle of harvesting and letting go I am reincarnation I am feast days and festivals I am She who has always existed I am more powerful than the sun I am Lady Luna I am the Shekhinah I am Maiden, Mother, Crone
+Seek my wisdom and I will give you… The gift of transformation Call upon me and I will teach you… The eternal cycle of harvesting and letting go I am reincarnation I am feast days and festivals I am She who has always existed I am more powerful than the sun I am Lady Luna, I am the Shekhinah I am the Triple Goddesses I am Maiden, Mother, Crone

-My bit of creative luna~cy in honor of dVerse and Grace.
+My bit of creative luna~cy in honor of dVerse and our host, Grace.

-A jar dances upon the bubbling froth, right on the edge of a trail of footprints.
-The battered jar, containing all of her joy and dreams, now resides with broken sea shells, lost among a million grains of sodden sand, still waiting to be found.
+A jar full of secret hopes and dreams, dances upon the bubbling froth, right on the edge of a timelessness.
+Buffered by the ebb and flow, it now resides with broken sea shells, lost among a million grains of sand, patiently waiting to be found.